lanye74/lumberjack/README.md

 ### stuff i've been thinking about
-- caching user profile images on the server and serving them as an atlas
 - finishing refactoring
 - svelte 5 is out!!!!
-	- make a new dummy project to see what the defaults are like and copy over
-	- svelte-migrate?
-	- sv?
 	- less dependencies finally?????

 ### 2.7.0
 try to get app a bit cleaner